Jusuf Gazibegović: Sturm Graz

 In September 2020, Gazibegović moved to Sturm Graz on a three-year deal.
 He made his official debut for the side on 4 October against Altach.
 On 9 February 2021, he scored his first professional goal against Ried, which secured the victory for his team.

 In December 2022, he extended his contract with Sturm Graz until June 2026.

 Gazibegović played his 100th game for the squad on 9 April 2023 against LASK.

 He won his first trophy with the club on 30 April, by beating Rapid Wien in the Austrian Cup final.

 On 19 September 2024, he debuted in the UEFA Champions League away at Brest.

 1. FC Köln

 In January 2025, Gazibegović was transferred to German outfit 1.
 FC Köln for an undisclosed fee.
-He made his competitive debut for the team against Hamburger SV on 18 January.
+He made his competitive debut for the squad against Hamburger SV on 18 January.

 Gazibegović was an important piece in 1.
 FC Köln's capture of the 2.
 Bundesliga title, his first trophy with the club, which was secured on 18 May 2025 and earned them promotion to the Bundesliga just one season after being relegated.

+In January 2026, he was loaned to his former team Sturm Graz until the end of the season.

+In July, he was sent on a season-long loan to Polish side Widzew Łódź.